Viewing Event Logs¶

 You can specify the services to include, as well as Mobile AppRouter.
 This gives you more control over the event log information you want to see at the app level.

 Detailed logging is used for troubleshooting, not for monitoring, so the log is reset after 24 hours.
 You can manually enable detailed logging again if you need more time for troubleshooting.

 For applications that have not been migrated to the single-service model, you must enable detailed event logs at the service level.
 You still view the event logs for the application as described in Viewing Event Logs.

 To enable event logs at the application level:

 In SAP mobile service cockpit, select Mobile Applications > Native/Hybrid (or Mobile Applications > SAP Mobile Cards or Mobile Applications > Micro App).

-Select an application, then select the Event Log tab.
+Select an application, then select the Log Settings tab.
 Under Settings, all features that are assigned to the application appear.
-(If Event Log does not appear, it means the app has not been migrated to the single service model).
+(If Log Settings does not appear, it means the app has not been migrated to the single service model).